 Students, employees and the public are prohibited from smoking inside any College building or in other areas designated as non-smoking areas.
 Smokers may smoke outdoors only in designated smoking areas.
 This policy applies to cigarettes, cigars, pipes, smokeless tobacco, all other tobacco products, and other legal smoking preparations, including but not limited to, hookahs, electronic cigarettes, and clove cigarettes.

-Designated smoking areas are areas located throughout the campus where smoking is allowed.
-A map of the current designated smoking areas can be found on the SFCC Intranet
+Locations throughout the campus where smoking is allowed.
+A map of the current designated smoking areas can be found on the SFCC Intranet.

 - The success of maintaining a campus with restricted smoking and other tobacco use requires thoughtfulness, consideration, and cooperation between smokers and nonsmokers.
 Members of our campus community are empowered to respectfully inform others about this policy in an ongoing effort to enhance awareness and encourage compliance.
 If an employee feels uncomfortable doing this, the employee may inform their supervisor or a Campus Safety and Security officer, who shall take appropriate action.